Growing Lavender: Easy-Care Tips for a Fragrant Garden

 With a USDA hardiness zone of 5-9, lavender is a perennial plant that typically grows as a sub-shrub.
 With a compact and bushy growth habit, it has multiple stems arising from a woody base.
 The overall size of lavender can vary depending on the variety, ranging from 1 to 3 feet in height and width.

+And because of its fragrance, lavender is one of the best mosquito-repellent plants that naturally keeps bugs away.
 It thrives in full sun and well-draining soil and is pretty drought-tolerant once established.
-Lavender is a popular choice in herb gardens, cottage gardens, flower beds, borders, and containers.
+Lavender plant is a popular choice in herb gardens, cottage gardens, flower beds, borders, and containers.

 Is Lavender a Perennial or Annual?